jdebloat/jshrink/experiment_resources/project_selection_notes/README.txt

 GitHub repos which contain projects that we can compile and that all tests pass.

-We then deleted projects in "../sample-maven-projects.csv" which we found could not be compiled or contained failing test cases.
+I then deleted projects in "../work_list.dat" which we found could not be compiled or contained failing test cases.